 - Flashing/Blinking Test: Properties that are flashing or blinking are one example of elements that can trigger seizures for people with epilepsy, so make sure to avoid them.

 - Text Size: Some people can’t read small or normal text, so make sure that your text is easy to read when made larger, too.
-The base text size when testing should be at 16px.
+The base text size when testing should be 16px.

 - Page Titles: Your page titles need to be brief but descriptive, making it easy for screen readers to interpret them.

 - Testing: There are many ways for testing your website against other categories.
 For instance, you can try testing if you can access it with only your keyboard, or do testing with a screen reader.